The Kraft Heinz (KHC) Q3 2017 Results - Earnings Call Transcript

 Thank you, Pablo.
 I will answer the first question, and I will hand it over to Bernardo to answer the second one.
 You are right.
 This year, we have seen, after a long period of being flat, a renewed focus on expanding the total distribution points or the TDPs of private label and some push on promoting private labels as well.
 And major part, that was to ensure a competition with new entrants expanding in the marketplace.

 Now, the impact on us varied by category.
-In some categories, we benefited, because to make way for the increase in total distribution points, some of the brands were taken out of the categories and therefore the category performance improved when retailer reduced the number of offering of low-velocity product and went into high-velocity products.
+In some categories, we benefited because to make way for the increase in total distribution points, some of the brands were taken out of the categories, and therefore the category performance improved when retailer reduced the number of offering of low-velocity product and went into high-velocity products.
 So you see that very noticeable in our ketchup business, in our Kraft American slices business, in our beverages mixes business, and our ready-to-eat dessert business.

-On the other hand, by contrast, when retailers did not play with the assortment, but they resorted to price matching and having a very competitive private label with expanding discounting sector, the gap between the branded and non-branded pricing expanded.
+On the other hand, by contrast, when retailers did not play with the assortment, but they resorted to price matching and having a very competitive private label with the expanding discounting sector, the gap between the branded and non-branded pricing expanded.
 And in those categories, we saw loss of market share.
 An example for that is the natural cheese.
 At the end of the day, we still manage to have about 50% of the business maintaining or growing share, and we will continue to invest in the quality and innovation and renovation and advertising to win in the marketplace across all our major categories.
 So that's where we landed.
 Bernardo?

 Bernardo Vieira Hees - The Kraft Heinz Co.

 Hi, Pablo.
 Bernardo.
-About your questions about what you call more commoditized categories and so, I think, it's important to highlight two things.
+About your questions about what you call more commoditized categories, and so, I think it's important to highlight two things.
 One, those are categories that you have been doing a lot of good work on renovation and bringing things to market on a different way, right.
 I think the hotdog example is a good example.
-The innovation in Planters signature (49:40) nutrition and others is another good example.
+The innovation in Planters Signature nutrition and others is another good example.

 On the cheese category with several different offerings within – from Philadelphia, but to the natural cheese and singles.
 It's another.
 So – and those are categories which – that are really very, very – tend to be extremely profitable, with high margins in all them.
 So in order to make this analysis we're making, I think it's good to see the profitability and the way to go to the category in a more longer-term view, right?
 That's always help.

-The second piece to your question, that we tend to like more the scale and then the things that you're going to need investment in growth.
+The second piece to our question, that we tend to like more the scale and then the things that you're going to need investment in growth.
 I tend to disagree with that because if you look the story of the last two years since the merger, we were able to really achieve significantly margin increase within our business, keeping the same level of growth as our peers.
 Now recently, looking at 2017, in most parts of the categories we are growing better than our peers.
 Right?
 Because of the agenda looking at innovation, the go-to-market, the marketing, the digital channels, the foodservice whitespace and so on.

 So even though I believe and we said that in the call many times, you have much more ahead of us not only for the year, looking into fourth quarter against third quarter and so on, but looking 2018, 2019 and beyond.
-Many of the categories we have today, we're in a much better place as we speak and George have been highlighting that, than you were a year ago or two years ago.
+Many of the categories we have today, we're in a much better place as we speak, and George have been highlighting that, than you were a year ago or two years ago.
 What make us excited about the momentum were coming and looking at 2018 and 2019.

 Pablo Zuanic - Susquehanna Financial Group LLLP